Chapter 15 Security of Payment Legislation Western Australia

 If there is nothing written in the contract, the content of a payment claim is implied into the contract.

-Specifically, a payment claim made under the WA Act, in the absence of payment provisions in the contract, must:
+Specifically, a payment claim made under the CCA, in the absence of payment provisions in the contract, must:

 - be in writing;

 - be addressed to the party to which the claim is made;

 - if the claim is made by the contractor, itemise and describe the obligations that the contractor has performed and to which the claim relates in sufficient detail for the principal to assess the claim;

 - if the claim is made by the principal, describe the basis for the claim in sufficient detail for the contractor to assess the claim;

 - be given to the party to which the claim is made.

 A contractor can also claim for payment of retention or return of security if the payment or return has not occurred by the due date under the contract.
 These circumstances constitute a ‘payment dispute’.

 What must a principal do when faced with a claim?